api-platform/core/Resources/doc/operations.md

 ## Creating custom operations

+DunglasApiBundle allows to register custom operations for collections and items.
+Custom operations allow to customize routing information (like the URL and the HTTP method), the controller to use (default to the built-in action of the `ResourceController` applicable for the given HTTP method) and a context that will be passed to documentation generators.

+A convenient factory is provided to build `Dunglas\ApiBundle\Api\Operation\Operation` instances.
+This factory guesses good default values for options such as the route name and its associated URL by inspecting the given `Resource` instance.
+All guessed values can be override.

+If you want to use custom controller action, [refer to the dedicated documentation](controllers.md).

-Sometimes, it can be useful to [create custom controller](8-custom-controllers.md) actions.
-DunglasApiBundle allows to register custom operations for both collections and items.
-It will register them automatically in the Symfony routing system and will expose them in the Hydra vocab (if enabled).
+DunglasApiBundle is smart enough to automatically register routes in the Symfony routing system and to document operations in the Hydra vocab.

 ```yaml
     resource.product.item_operation.get: